Skip to main content

 NTP Server

 Select Use Active Directory Domain to configure an NTP server using the Active Directory DNS.
 If you need to configure an NTP server using a different address, then you should use the API.
-See the BlueXP automation docs for details.
+Refer to the BlueXP automation docs for details.

 Note that you can configure an NTP server only when creating a CIFS server.
 It's not configurable after you create the CIFS server.